-Great brand and good rankings do not hurt as well.
+- Great brand and good rankings do not hurt either

 The list could go on and on and on, but these are probably the main ones top-of-mind.
 Of course, there are drawbacks as well, but no one schools is perfect.